koher/try-swift-2016/try-swift.md

 ---

-### Automatic Propagation for Optionals
+### Marked Automatic Propagation for Optionals

-^ But I think _automatic propagation_ is useful for _optionals_ too.
-We get _optionals_ not only as results of failable operations but also just as empty values.
+^ But I think _automatic propagation_ is also useful for _optionals_.
+We get `nil` not only as errors but also just as empty values.
 Our codes are full of _optionals_.
 Handling them manually costs a lot.

 ^ I propose _automatic propagation_ for _optionals_ this way.